Policy and Advocacy Advisor

 Essential Experience

-• Proven experience in developing policy and advocacy strategies, and leading on their implementation
+Proven experience in developing policy and advocacy strategies, and leading their implementation

-• Demonstrable experience of engaging in policy fora and working groups
+Demonstrable experience in engaging in policy Fora and working groups

 Essential Skills

-• Passion and energy to play a supporting role in developing the crisis anticipation and risk financing strategy for Start Network
+Passion and energy to play a supporting role in developing the crisis anticipation and risk financing advocacy strategy and implementation for Start Network

-• Demonstrable experience of collaboration, including forging and maintaining effective new relationships and partnerships, often across organisational boundaries
+Demonstrable experience in collaboration, including forging and maintaining effective new relationships and partnerships, often across organisational boundaries

-• Ability to communicate ideas clearly and enthusiastically to a range of stakeholders from donors through to technical experts, both verbal and written across a range of mediums.
+Ability to communicate ideas clearly and enthusiastically to a range of stakeholders from donors to technical experts, both verbal and written across a range of mediums

-• Strong interpersonal skills, being able to work across Start team, with members, donors and other stakeholders
+Strong interpersonal skills, being able to work across Start Network team, with members, donors, and other stakeholders

 Key Competencies